Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Method

 If an upstream controller provides a baseline torque $\boldsymbol{\tau}_{\mathrm{base}}$ (e.g., impedance/manipulation), the applied command is

 To respect actuator limits, we limit the increment so that $\boldsymbol{\tau}_{\min} \le \boldsymbol{\tau}_{\mathrm{cmd}} \le \boldsymbol{\tau}_{\max}$.
 A convenient choice is to cap $\alpha$ at the largest admissible value given the current torque margin.
-In the optimization, the actuator box constraint on $\mathbf{f}_0^\star$ only acts as an implicit scale setter for the profile direction, physically grounded (\emph{feasible and actuator-aware}).
+In the optimization, the actuator box constraint on $\mathbf{f}_0^\star$ only acts as an implicit scale setter for the profile direction, physically grounded (feasible and actuator-aware).

-In practice, the quadratic penalties have compatible units, and the variance term is normalized by $N_c$, which allowed us to avoid additional weighting without sacrificing behavior.
-We implement the QP in CVXPY and solve with OSQP for real-time operation~\cite{DBLP:journals/mpc/StellatoBGBB20}.
-Typical solve times on our platform are in the single-digit millisecond range.

-\paragraph{Modeling choices} We adopt the \emph{hard-finger} (point contact with friction) contact model \cite{Kao2008}.
-This is not just a convenience assumption, it fixes the per-contact wrench basis and thus the structure and size of the stacked contact vector and of the grasp matrix $\mathbf{G}$.
-Under hard-finger contacts, each contact contributes three components (1 normal and 2 tangential), yielding $\mathbf{G}\in\mathbb{R}^{6\times 3n}$.
-Alternative models change this basis (e.g., soft-finger adds a torsional component $\tau_n$, frictionless keeps only $f_n$), thereby changing the number and directions of columns in $\mathbf{G}$.
-The contact model \emph{influences both the structure and the dimension} of the internal-force subspace available for regulation.
+\textbf{Modeling choices. } We adopt the \textit{hard-finger} contact model (point contact with friction) \cite{Kao2008}.
+This is not just a convenience assumption, it fixes the per-contact wrench basis and thus the structure and size of the stacked contact vector and dimension of the grasp matrix.
+Under hard-finger contacts, each contact contributes three components (one normal and two tangential), yielding $\mathbf{G}\in\mathbb{R}^{6\times 3n}$.
+Object-level moments arise from the spatial distribution of contact forces.
+Alternative models change this basis (e.g., soft-finger adds a torsional component $\tau_n$, frictionless keeps only $f_n$).
+The contact model influences both the structure and the dimension of the internal-force subspace available for regulation.
 In our gripper–object setting (curved phalanges on cylindrical objects), torsional friction about the contact normal is limited and tangential components are not directly actuated by flexion.
-Selecting the hard-finger model matches the physics and avoids introducing poorly controllable torsional moments into the decision space.
+Selecting the hard-finger model matches the physics and avoids introducing non-controllable directions into the decision space.

-\paragraph{Applicability and feasibility} Our controller acts on \emph{internal} forces, and thus only applies when these forces (i) exist and (ii) are controllable.
+\textbf{Applicability and feasibility.} Our controller acts on \emph{internal} forces, and thus only applies when these forces (i) exist and (ii) are controllable.
 Its applicability follows directly from grasp-class analysis \cite{DBLP:reference/robo/PrattichizzoT16}.

-\textbf{Existence (graspable).} The grasp must have a \emph{non-trivial} null space: $ \mathcal{N}(\mathbf{G}) \neq \{\mathbf{0}\}. $ This defines a graspable configuration and is the minimum requirement to reinforce contacts without changing the object wrench.
+\textbullet \emph{Existence.} The grasp must have a \emph{non-trivial} null space: $ \mathcal{N}(\mathbf{G}) \neq \{\mathbf{0}\}. $ This defines a \textit{graspable} configuration and is the minimum requirement to reinforce contacts without changing the object wrench.